cktan/tomlc99/README.md

 conf = toml_parse("A null terminated string that is TOML\0", errbuf, sizeof(errbuf));
 ```

-2. Get a single table from the file.
+2. Traverse and locate a table in toml.

 ```c
 toml_table_t* server;